ipax77/BeInX/README.md

 * Only **one VAT category** per invoice
 * Only **credit transfer** is supported as a payment method
 * PDF generation optimized for **time-based services**
+* Currently runs on Windows Desktop only (via .NET MAUI)
+* Installation via GitHub Releases requires manual setup and may be time-consuming until the app is published on the Microsoft Store

 # Contributing